AtilaKzlts/Airflow-Campaign/README.md

 <div align="center"> <h1>Campaign Performance Tracking</h1> </p> </div>

+## Table of Contents

+- Project Introduction
+  - About the Data Set
+  - Steps
+  - DAG structure
+  - Snapshot

 ## Project Introduction
 In this project, a dynamic data pipeline supported by a live dashboard was created to enable the marketing department to track the performance of three different campaigns on a monthly basis starting from January 2025.
 Since the primary goal of the campaigns was promotion, our main metric was ***impressions***, while key performance indicators such as clicks and Cost Per Click (CPC) were also prioritized as key metrics.